-Mystics, yogis and sages have for thousands of years proclaimed the significance of turn your attention inward to the realm of thoughts, sensations and emotions, also known as meditation.
+Mystics, yogis and sages have for thousands of years proclaimed the significance of turning your attention inward to the realm of thoughts, sensations and emotions, also known as meditation.

 In modern times the benefits of meditation has taken the world of science, mostly neuroscience, biology and psychology, by storm.

 Some of the more notable benefits of meditation are: